ethereum/remix-project/CONTRIBUTING.md

 # Contributing

-Everyone is welcome to contribute Remix's codebase.
-Please join our [Discord](https://discord.gg/mh9hFCKkEq) in case of any queries.
+Everyone is welcome to contribute to Remix's codebase and please join our [Discord](https://discord.gg/mh9hFCKkEq).

 ## Development
 Remix libraries work closely with [Remix IDE](https://remix.ethereum.org).
 Each library has a README to explain its application.